NayRSilva/card-api-project/README.md

 npx vitest

+TESTING:

+Tests were developed with Vitest as its integration with Vite React is easier to setup.
+Components were tested but in the future I would like to modulize and isolate the test of some methods.
+No time though.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: